Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Conclusion

-Finally, we have explored the expected timing resolution for different geometries.
-Sensors with geometries beyond parallel columns, obtained for example by tilting the electrodes, are observed to reduce the contribution from inhomogeneities of the electric field, but that contribution is confirmed to be negligible in front of the effects of the signal propagation in the sensor depth and of the expected electronic jitter.
-A trench-structured sensor, with a geometry similar to the silicon sensors developed by TimeSPOT, would result in a 50~ps resolution, still dominated by the high resistivity of the electrodes.
+We also explored the expected timing resolution for different geometries.
+Sensors with geometries beyond parallel columns -- such as those obtained by tilting the electrodes -- reduce the contribution from electric field inhomogeneities; however, this effect remains negligible compared to the influence of signal propagation along the sensor depth and the expected electronic jitter.
+A trench-structured sensor, with a geometry similar to the silicon sensors developed by TimeSPOT, would achieve a time resolution of approximately 50~ps, still dominated by the high resistivity of the electrodes.

+Finally, we have used the simulation to assess the effect of resistive electrodes for particles impinging on the diamond sensor at angles between 0 and 5 degrees.
+The results indicate a rapid degradation of timing performance as the tilt increases.

-This study confirms the importance of focusing the future investigations on technological developments to reduce the resistivity for the traditional geometry with parallel columnar electrodes.
-Another important contribution is the electronic jitter due to the relatively large integration time of the adopted shaper.
-Optimization of the readout electronics should therefore proceed in parallel with the studies of improved geometries.
+This study highlights the importance of focusing future investigations on technological developments aimed at reducing electrode resistivity in the traditional parallel-column geometry.
+The results also indicate that a substantial improvement in the signal-to-noise ratio, along with optimized signal shaping, would greatly enhance the sensor's timing performance; thus, optimization of the readout electronics should proceed in parallel with studies of improved geometries.

-Future work on this simulation will focus on its automation and on reducing the systematic uncertainties on the results due to the choice of the mesh, while greedily awaiting for new experimental data to compare with.
+Future work will focus on automating the simulation flow and reducing systematic uncertainties related to mesh selection, while eagerly awaiting new experimental data for comparison.